-whites did not follow the same pattern, and if anything moved more toward treated counties, caused the Black share of the population to decline.22 The effect on Black out-migration is visible starting in the first census following an unveiling, and the relative decline in the Black population continues for the following decades.
+A11), caused the Black share of the population to decline.
+The effect on Black out-migration is visible starting in the first census following an unveiling, and the relative decline in the Black population continues for the following decades.
 This effect is potentially consistent both with a story of long-lasting effect of the monuments and with a story of demographic cumulative causation, so that once migration is triggered from certain areas, migrants become a pull factor driving migration in the following years (Massey 1990).

-Figure 4: Black share of population
+Figure 4: Black Share of population

-Note: Controls: lag of population; county and state-by-year fixed effects; clustering at county level.
-95% c.i.
+Note: Coefficients from Equation 1.
+Controls: lag of population; county and state-by-year fixed effects.

 The difference-in-differences specification, although highly suggestive, is based solely on the subset of treated counties where the first monument was constructed within a relatively narrow time window.
 Since the Great Migration kept intensifying from the 1880s onward, peaking after the 1940s, it is possible that counties constructing statues during the peak years of monument construction also experienced a disproportional upsurge in migration flows around the 1910s for reasons unrelated to the monuments themselves.
-To reduce this concern, I present here results from the event-study strategy, which relies on the full time range of each county's first construction.
-That the construction of the monument marks the beginning of the decline of the Black share of the population is apparent from the trend of the raw data, displayed in Figure A12.
-The coefficients from Equation 2 are plotted in panel (b) of

-$^{^{22}}$ See whites' trend in Figure A11.

-Figure 4 and show an even larger change in the Black share of the population, compared to the difference-in-differences specification, following unveilings.
-The result is virtually unaffected when relying even more on the tails of the distribution of the construction period by excluding counties with first constructions in the period 1910-15.23

-Both the magnitude and the absence of pre-trends are confirmed when using alternative estimation methods, such as the staggered difference-in-differences methods of Sun et al. (2021) and Borusyak et al. (2023).24 These results suggest that the construction of a monument, regardless of the decade in which it happened, changed the migration patterns and reduced the Black share of the population by 5 percentage points.
-Looking at the change in population by race, the effect is driven by a decrease in the Black population while no effect is visible for whites in terms of the average change in units.25 However, I do find a relative increase in the white population's growth after the construction, a discrepancy suggesting that whites may have in-migrated to, or avoided leaving, relatively small counties with monuments.
+To reduce this concern, I present here results from the event-study strategy described in Equation 2, which relies on the full time range of each county's first dedication.
+The result is plotted in Figure 5 and shows an even larger change in the Black share of the population, compared to the difference-in-differences specification, following unveilings.
+The result is virtually unaffected when relying even more on the tails of the distribution of the construction period by excluding counties with first constructions in the period 1910-15, as shown in Figure A12.
+Similarly, both the magnitude and the absence of pre-trends are confirmed when using alternative estimation methods, such as the staggered difference-indifferences methods of Sun et al. (2021) and Borusyak et al. (2023), respectively in A13 and A14.
+This suggests that the construction of a monument changed the migration patterns, regardless of the decade in which it happened.
+Finally, Figure A15 shows that the effect on the Black share of the population is driven by a relative decrease in the Black population.
+The event study does not show any effect for whites when looking at the average change in units, but it does show a relative increase in the white population's growth after a dedication (Figure A16).
+This discrepancy suggests that whites may have in-migrated to, or avoided leaving, relatively small counties with monuments.

 I replicate both the event-study and difference-in-differences analyses after redefining fixed effects to account for changes in county borders, as provided by the Atlas of Historical County Boundaries.
-Reassuringly, the results of this analysis confirm my main estimates, showing an even more parallel pre-trend and more significant effects.26
+Reassuringly, the results of this analysis, reported in Figures D32 and D33, confirm my main estimates, showing an even more parallel pre-trend and more significant effects.

-Individual level.
-The county-level analysis shows very clearly that the construction of a Confederate monument induces a sharp change in the local demographic composition.
-While it looks likely that migration is driving these changes, the measures I have presented so far do not show this directly.
-Theoretically, changes in fertility or mortality (Black et al. 2015) could also be driving the results.
-I use individual-level data to confirm that migration is

-23This exercise, reported in Figure A13, further rules out the threat that monuments happened to be constructed at the beginning of the Great Migration in counties that were, for other reasons, more likely to experience migration.
-Indeed, this analysis assigns more uniform weight to event dates spanning six decades.
-Thus, the identification threat would require the Great Migration to have "started" at very different times in different counties.
-Additionally, the construction of monuments would need to precisely, but spuriously, anticipate the beginning of outmigration across decades and counties.
-While this threat seems highly unlikely, it is possible that the monument was an outcome of the same underlying phenomena prompting outmigration, such as a simultaneous local increase in racism.

-24Results are reported respectively in FigureA14 and A15.

-25See results for African Americans in Figure A16 and for whites in Figure A17.

-26Results are reported in Figures D33 and D34.